'Scream 6': Streaming Release Date and How to Watch From Anywhere

-The slasher starring Courteney Cox, Melissa Barrera and Jenna Ortega will be on Paramount Plus shortly.
+The slasher starring Melissa Barrera, Courteney Cox and Jenna Ortega is now on Paramount Plus.

 If you've been debating going to a movie theater to watch Scream 6, a new option has crept up.
-Paramount Plus said Monday that subscribers in the US and Canada will be able to stream the New York City-set slasher on Tuesday.
-That's right, Ghostface lands on the streaming service in less than one day.
+Paramount Plus said Monday that subscribers in the US and Canada would be able to stream the New York City-set slasher on Tuesday.

 Scream 6, or Scream VI, continues the iconic franchise and stars Scream favorites Courteney Cox and Hayden Panettiere.
 Other returning stars are Melissa Barrera, Jenna Ortega, Jasmin Savoy Brown and Mason Gooding.
 Newcomers include Avatar: The Way of Water's Jack Champion and Ready or Not's Samara Weaving.